MangoButtermilch/Unity-Grass-Instancer/Occlusion Culling + High performance/README.md

 - `Grass compute shader` - Assign the `GrassRenderer.compute` shader to this
 - `Tex Noise Layer 1 and 2` - Values for creating some sort of noise for the `billboard shader`
 - `Chunk size` - The size in meters of a chunk.
 Works best with powers of 2.
+- `LOD Level 1 and 2` - Values used to reduce the amount of instances in a chunk the further away it is.
+Level 1 starts at 2/3 of `Max view distance` and Level 2 at 3/3
 - `Threads chunk render` - The amount of thread groups when rendering.
 This works best with powers of 2.
 - `Threads chunk init` - The amount of thread groups for initializing the chunks.
 This also works best with powers of 2.
 - `Depth bias` - value that will be subtracted from the sampled depth texture.
 Used to fine tune the culling of occluded chunks.